shaneinceptionu/linktree-example/README.md

 # linktree-example
-session example for linktree html/git
+session example for linktree html/git see prep materials for more info